stride3d/stride-docs/en/contributors/documentation/github-actions.md

 # GitHub Actions

 Stride Docs is built and published by [GitHub Actions](https://github.com/stride3d/stride-docs/tree/master/.github/workflows).
-Every workflow does the same fundamental thing — run [`BuildDocs.ps1`](documentation-generation-pipeline.md) to render the documentation into the `_site` folder — and they differ only in **what triggers them** and **where the output goes**.
+Every workflow does the same fundamental thing, run [`BuildDocs.ps1`](documentation-generation-pipeline.md) to render the documentation into the `_site` folder, and they differ only in **what triggers them** and **where the output goes**.

 You don't need to touch these workflows to contribute content.
 This page is here so that, when you open the **Actions** tab and see a run, you understand what it is doing and why.